egbadon-victor/platform-client-mzima/README.md

+I am testing the branch for which I am working on right now.
+Trying to merge changes to remote

 # Platform Client (Mzima)

 > This Platform Client (Mzima) workspace is generated using [Nx, a Smart, fast and extensible build system.](https://nx.dev)